-Today's average game developer salary in the Western market is $92,000 a year at around $44.26 an hour.
+Today's average game developer salary in the Western market is $92,000 a year at around $44.26 an hour, which gives an idea of how much does it cost to hire a game developer.
 If your game development process were to last for a year with a team of ten game developers, this game development cost element would cost you just a little shy of a million dollars.
 That said, there may be variations in the overall costs based on the experience of the individual members of the development team, their level of involvement in the project, and what exactly their responsibilities will be throughout the project.
 For instance, the salary for a game designer might be different from that of a client-side game programmer, sound design specialist, or graphics and animation expert.
 As an indie developer, it's worth calculating how much time it will cost you to work full-time on your game even if you do not actually plan to pay yourself a salary.
 After all, the time does have a cost too.

 Testing costs can range from a few hundred dollars to hire a few testers to several thousand dollars to set up an in-house testing department complete with the appropriate hardware and software.

 Intellectual property rights can be quite expensive depending on the nature of the IP and how popular it is.
 For instance, if you wanted to use a recognizable character from one of Disney's movies in your game, this would likely cost significantly more than just licensing generic graphics or audio assets for your project.
 That's why creating something unique is always a more budget-friendly than buying someone else's IP.